 The first element of service marketing is people, which comprises both consumers and employees who are directly and indirectly tied to the product.

-You and your employees should be customers focused, they should be able to understand the customers, and offer them suitable ways to create value.
+You and your employees should be customer-focused, they should be able to understand the customers and offer them suitable ways to create value.

 Building and providing a high-quality service to your consumer depends heavily on systems and processes.
 To cut down on extra costs related to providing the finest service, make sure your process is clear of jams and barriers.

 This element emphasizes that your business office looks as well as offering looks also play an important role in customer satisfaction.
 As such, make the environment of your office clean where your service is being sold.

 In addition, make sure the packaging of your products is clean and attractive.
 And, the production be relevant to the values and benefits it intends to offer.

 The 4 Cs of marketing are customer, cost, convenience, and communication.
 So far we explained 4 Ps and 3 ps we understood that marketing has shifted its focus from business to customer.

 Today, companies have become more customer-centric which is why 4 Cs have become more effective nowadays.
 Especially, in digital marketing since the 1990s the 4 Cs have taken over the four Ps.

 The customer should be the center of all our marketing strategies.
 Companies’ goal should be fulfilling customers’ needs, demands, and wants, and achieving customer value and satisfaction.

 Read Also: The 5 Core Concepts of Marketing